 If Maine cottage food producers live in a local jurisdiction with a food sovereignty ordinance, they may sell almost any food product, including fish and seafood, but not meat and poultry.

 Maine cottage food venues

-Maine cottage food producers may sell their products in a wide range of venues, including farmers’ markets, roadside stands, retail stores and restaurants.
-Maine cottage food producers also may sell their products online with mail-order delivery.
+Under Maine’s home manufacturing laws, producers may sell their products in a wide range of venues, including farmers’ markets, roadside stands, retail stores and restaurants.
+Maine cottage food producers also may sell their products online and through mail-order delivery.
 The state also allows home delivery and pickup.

 Getting started in Maine

-Maine cottage food producers must apply for a state license and pass a home inspection before selling their goods.
+Under home manufacturing, Maine cottage food producers must apply for a state license and pass a home inspection before selling their goods.
 Some products, including pickles and chocolate sauces, must be tested to ensure safety.
 If Maine cottage food producers get their water from a private source, or if they use a private sewage system, they must pass additional inspections.
 Meanwhile, food sovereignty ordinances do not impose any red tape before a homemade food producer can open their business.